ethansepa/Music_Controller/README.md

 Open the web app ```(cmd + click)``` the link.

 ## Troubleshooting
-Make sure you have a Spotify Premium Account.
+Make sure you have a Spotify Premium Account. <br>
-If the Music Player is displaying the Default Card, open Spotify in another tab and start playing music.
+If the Music Controller is displaying the default spotify card, open Spotify in another tab and start playing music.
+The Music Controller will update with the current song.